 Please tape this list on the inside lid of the trunk.
 The numbers next to each item represent our suggestions.
 Write the actual number packed in the space provided.
 A duffel bag is used by most boys as an additional piece of luggage.
 ALTHOUGH EACH BOY HAS SOME SHELF SPACE, HE MOSTLY LIVES OUT OF HIS TRUNK.

 Daytime temperatures in New Hampshire are usually pleasant - 70's and 80's.
 Many evenings a jacket or sweater is needed.
 It is rare when blankets are not necessary for sleeping.
 Rainy days require comfortable, practical equipment.
 For hikes, it is important to have warm clothes that stay dry in wet conditions, such as wool or fleece.

-ESSENTIAL CLOTHING HIGHLY RECOMMENDED ODDS & ENDS 10 T-shirts 3 long sleeve shirts 2 sweatshirts 1 fleece or wool sweater 7 shorts 3 long pants 4 bathing suits 10 pairs of underwear 14 pairs of athletic socks 1 raincoat 2 pairs of sneakers 1 pair of crocs / flip flops / sandals / tevas 1 pair of rain boots 2 pairs of sleepwear / PJs HIGHLY RECOMMENDED ODDS & ENDS ESSENTIAL BEDDING AND LINENS OPTIONAL GEAR / EQUIPMENT 2 sets of twin sheets 2 pillow cases 1 pillow 2 warm blankets 4 towels 2 laundry bags shin guardsbaseball glove / battennis racketlacrosse stick / helmetgolf clubs (serious players only)fishing rod / tacklenusical instrumentcamp chair / Crazy Creek chairChanging towel / robe (for younger campers) OPTIONAL ACCESSORIES SUGGESTED TOILETRIES soccer cleats soccer socks wool socks (for hiking) nice shorts and collared shirt shampoo sunblock soap insect repellent toothpaste deodorant tooth brush nail clippers
+ESSENTIAL CLOTHING HIGHLY RECOMMENDED ODDS & ENDS 10 T-shirts3 long sleeve shirts2 sweatshirts1 fleece or wool sweater7 shorts3 long pants4 bathing suits10 pairs of underwear14 pairs of athletic socks1 raincoat2 pairs of sneakers1 pair of crocs / flip flops / sandals / tevas1 pair of rain boots2 pairs of sleepwear / PJs backpack (such as a school backpack) 2 water bottles (such as Nalgene bottles - can also be purchased through Kingswood and in your son's cabin on arrival day) Sleeping bag (ideally with stuff sack and compact enough to bring on an overnight trip) flashlight (w/ extra batteries) writing materials pre-addressed envelopes (with campers' name in the return address) books deck of cards sunglasses ESSENTIAL BEDDING AND LINENS OPTIONAL GEAR / EQUIPMENT 2 sets of twin sheets 2 pillow cases 1 pillow 2 warm blankets 4 towels 2 laundry bags shin guards baseball glove / bat tennis racket lacrosse stick / helmet golf clubs (serious players only) fishing rod / tackle musical instrument camp chair / Crazy Creek chair Changing towel / robe (for younger campers) OPTIONAL ACCESSORIES SUGGESTED TOILETRIES soccer cleats soccer socks wool socks (for hiking) nice shorts and collared shirt shampoo sunblock soap insect repellent toothpaste deodorant tooth brush nail clippers

-The camp is well stocked with all sports and camping equipment, and a boy does not need to have his own gear in order to participate.
+\ The camp is well stocked with all sports and camping equipment, and a boy does not need to have his own gear in order to participate.
 However, campers who have favorite personal pieces of equipment may bring them if they have room in packing.

-Camp will provide bedding and linens for all international campers
+\\ Camp will provide bedding and linens for all international campers